 1st & 2nd Australian Editions of B-L-B & Online resource tool: www.pearsoned.com.au/brown.

-(Note: Answers to red & black numbered exercises are available 3 ways-email Di, photocopy hard copies from Di, or use CD that is packaged with the new text!)
+(Note: Answers to red & black numbered exercises are available 2 ways-email Di or use CD that is packaged with the new text!)

 LEARNING SUPPORT AND SERVICES FOR STUDENTS